samjoubert7/player/Design.md

 ## Board
 This structure contains the board dimensions, the set of player objects, and the code to move the pieces and detect collisions.

+The collision handling may result in the pieces moving wierdly from time to time but debugging that is a bit low on my priority list.

 ## Player
 Each player object represents a moving game piece on the board.